finos/common-domain-model/README.md

 ## Roadmap

-- The latest CDM roadmap of expected contributions sponsored by the presently participating trade associations: ICMA, ISDA and ISLA can be found under [Roadmap.md](ROADMAP.md).
+- The latest CDM roadmap of expected contributions sponsored by the presently participating trade associations: ICMA, ISDA and ISLA can be found [here](docs/roadmap.mdx)

 - Releases can be tracked on the [CDM Releases](https://github.com/finos/common-domain-model/releases/tag/5.0.0-dev.7) page.